 - A \$20 million appropriation for Centers of Excellence awards.
-To date, the Centers of Excellence program has produced nearly \$170 million in total economic impact.
-These projects will continue to transform and expand North Dakota's economy. - Increased funding for the North Dakota Trade office, which helps grow North Dakota's exports. - More than \$5 million in loan and grant programs for childcare workforce development, quality improvement and technical assistance to establish and expand safe childcare facilities in North Dakota. - \$2.5 million to support innovation and entrepreneurship for technology-based entrepreneurship, Innovate ND, and seed financing to support new business incubators.
+These projects will continue to transform and expand North Dakota's economy. - Increased funding for the North Dakota Trade office, which helps grow North Dakota's exports. - More than \$5 million in loan and grant programs for childcare workforce development, quality improvement and technical assistance to establish and expand safe childcare facilities in North Dakota. - \$2.5 million to support innovation and entrepreneurship.